Sunday, December 22, 2024

 Taking pro- and prebiotics could make people more sensitive to fairness, even at the cost of earning less money, according to a study published in the journal PNAS Nexus.

-The role of the human gut microbiome in shaping human behavior is only beginning to be explored.
+The role of the human in shaping is only beginning to be explored.
 Hilke Plassmann and colleagues tested whether taking pro- and prebiotics could affect levels of altruistic punishment.

 Fifty-one participants took a supplement containing Lactobacillus and Bifidobacterium for seven weeks.
 Fifty additional participants acted as controls and took placebos.